Dr Sue Mann, talks about MenopauseJon

-Fluctuating hormone levels commonly cause symptoms such as hot flushes, night sweats, sleeplessness, irritated skin, low mood, anxiety and reduced interest in sex Hot flushes are the most common symptom, occurring in three in every four menopausal women.
+Fluctuating hormone levels commonly cause symptoms such as hot flushes, night sweats, sleeplessness, irritated skin, low mood, anxiety and a reduced interest in sex Hot flushes are the most common symptom, occurring in three in every four menopausal women.
 Symptoms vary hugely in duration, severity and the impact they have on womeniii.
-Over a period of time the hormone levels stop fluctuating and many symptoms settle.
+Over a period of time, the hormone levels stop fluctuating and many symptoms settle.
 In the postmenopausal period, symptoms related to low oestrogen levels are more common such as vaginal dryness and urinary frequency.

 Hormone replacement therapy (HRT)

 HRT is a medical treatment for menopausal symptoms and contains the hormones oestrogen and progestogen.
 It can effectively control symptoms when they are having a significant impact such as hot flushes and vaginal dryness.
 HRT can be taken orally as a tablet or a transdermal patch or gel.
 Oestrogen can also be used in the form of a cream or vaginal tablet to relieve symptoms such as vaginal dryness and irritation

 There have been concerns over the safety of HRT.
 In particular, whether it may increase the risk of breast cancer and reviewing a woman’s individual risk is an important part of assessing their suitability for treatment.
 While, HRT is not 100% risk-free, it does remain one of the most effective treatments for relieving menopausal symptoms which is also effective in preventing osteoporosisiv.

 Alternative therapies to help the menopause